• Have nothing to eat for a minimum of six hours prior to surgery.

 Do not rinse with anything in an effort to cleanse or freshen the mouth for 24 hours.
 The day following surgery, the mouth may be rinsed gently with a warm salt water solution (1/2 teaspoon of salt in a large glass of warm water), after each meal and at bedtime.
 The teeth should be brushed lightly starting the day of surgery.
 Care should be taken to avoid the site of surgery.
 If you had implants placed, avoid using toothpaste that contains Fluoride.
 You can use fluoride free toothpaste, baking soda or salt water to brush your teeth.

 Smoking is extremely detrimental to normal healing.
-It is the number one factor that negatively effects any postoperative healing.
+It is the number one factor that negatively affects any postoperative healing.
 Smokers are advised not to smoke for a minimum of 3 days following surgery.

 9. To help your body recover from surgery, avoid becoming over-fatigued.
 Go to bed early at night and get adequate rest during the day.
 To avoid insomnia, do not sleep excessively during the day.